jianqiucao/EE367L/Lab5/Lab5.md

     - Add switch node and more host nodes into the configuration file.

   - Improvement 3: Sockets as a link option

     - Implement sockets to connect two subnetworks.

     - Extend the configuration file by adding socket links in it, e.g.,

       S 4 wiliki.eng.hawaii.edu 3000 spectra.eng.hawaii.edu 3001

     Hints:

     - Refer to Lab 3 slides and handout for how to implement sockets.
 Also I have uploaded my source files here:
       <https://github.com/duck8880/EE367L/tree/master/Lab3>

-    - Write configure lines in configuration files at both side of the socket. e.g.:
+    - The nodes at each end of the link should be both "client" and "server".
+To establish a bidirectional link, implement two sockets by writing the information in configuration files, e.g., (in Figure 6 in the handout):

-      In the configuration file for Machine 1 in Figure 6 in the handout:
+      In the configuration file for Machine 1, we write:
       `S 4 wiliki.eng.hawaii.edu 3000 wiliki.eng.hawaii.edu 3001`

+      which means node 4 as a server, have the domain name "wiliki.eng.hawaii.edu" and the port number "3000", and as a client connects to the server at "wiliki.eng.hawaii.edu: 3001".

-      In the configuration file for Machine 2:
+      In the configuration file for Machine 2, we write:
       `S 5 wiliki.eng.hawaii.edu 3001 wiliki.eng.hawaii.edu 3000`

-      The above describes the bidirectional link inplemented by two sockets.

-    - Assign different node IDs at both side.
+    - Use the port number assigned to you in the Lab 3 handout.
+Assign different IDs to nodes even if they are in different machine.